Asabeneh/10-days-of-git-and-github/readme.md

 ### 16. Merge

 When you work on an individual project or a team project you may have different branches.
-Mostly you will have master(main), develop and other branches.Then you will merge other branches to your develop and your develop to master.
+Mostly you will have a master(main), develop and other branches.
+Then you will merge other branches to your develop and your develop to master.
 It is possible to merge any branches.
-For instance lets merge feature branch to develop
+For instance, lets merge feature branch to develop

 ```shell
     git checkout develop